![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 2. Paris to Munich by TGV Duplex See video

 In Paris it's an easy 7 minute 500m walk from the Gare du Nord to the Gare de l'Est for the TGV to Germany.
 Sit back with a glass of red and enjoy the ride - book an upper deck seat for the best views.
-The train is equipped with power sockets for laptops & mobiles at all seats in both classes, and a cafe-bar serves drinks, snacks & microwaved hot dishes.
+The train has power sockets at all seats & free WiFi in both classes.
+A cafe-bar serves drinks, snacks & microwaved hot dishes.
 The train soon leaves the Paris suburbs behind and speeds across a vast wide open plateau of woods & farmland at up to 320 km/h (199 mph), past picturesque French villages of the Champagne region.
 An hour or two later, the train leaves the high-speed line and slowly meanders through pretty wooded hills, the countryside eventually flattening out towards Strasbourg.
 On leaving Strasbourg, look out for Strasbourg cathedral on the left with its famously missing second tower.
 Minutes afterwards you rumble across the river Rhine into Germany, before heading on to Stuttgart & Munich.
 Paris Gare de l'Est station guide.
 Munich Hbf station guide.

 3. Munich to Budapest by railjet